|Techniques Home History Glossary Guides Publishers Artists Topicals Warfare Blog Contact|

 Tticolor Rosette with Black: Both of these tricolor patterns of red, yellow, and blue has a black halftone added to it.
 In the detail above the typical rosette pattern is still formed, while in the detail below the RYB colors have been printed as chain dots, which disrupt the rosette but creates a stronger optical tint that softens the image.

-As new colorants were introduced to the market, the printer’s palette started to grow closer to the CYM ideal, but as they began to print lighter, the result when overlapped was a noticeable muddy brown or purple instead of anything approaching black.
+There had always been problems creating neutral colors and blacks with a RYB palette.
+As early as 1891, Ulrich Litho in Berlin was adding a fourth printing plate with a grey tint.
+While some printers followed suit, most objected on the grounds that it betrayed tricolor theory.
+This theoretical debate grew more practical as new colorants were introduced to the market.
+When the printer’s palette grew closer to the CYM ideal, hues began to print lighter, the resulting in a noticeable muddy brown or purple instead of anything approaching black when overlapped.
 The use of a black plate was now no longer a choice; it became a necessity to prevent soft looking images.
 When inks closely resembling a CYM palette were finally developed in 1934, they became the industry standard but this meant that using a fourth plate to hold black ink was almost mandatory.
 While this extra plate seeming required the use of more ink, less color ink was needed since multiple hues no longer had to overlap to produce dark tones.
-Most postcards from this point on were produced in a CYMK palette with black being abbreviated with a K for Key to differentiated it from B for Blue.
+Most postcards from this point on were produced in this Indirect Process utilizing a CYMK palette with black being abbreviated with a K for Key to differentiated it from B for Blue.

 Tricolor Lithograph: Early attempts to render views through tricolor printing often resulted in dull looking images.
 While the RYB palette was less than ideal to create natural color images, it could still produce a bright gamut when reproducing illustration.